310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Rei %}
 Do you mean Doggie by any chance?
-I have already previously told him that both UNDEAD and the Light Music club have no activities for today… I would feel a little terrible for calling him over after saying so.
+I have already previously told him that both UNDEAD and the Light Music Club have no activities for today… I would feel a little terrible for calling him over after saying so.

 That child gets displeased when you take back your words or forget what you had previously said to him.
 {% endbubble %}